-A. Since Adam and Eve sinned we know that they were created with the potential to sin, having the ability to choose whether to obey God or not.
-So theoretically Adam and Eve could have eventually sinned regardless of events in the Garden.
+Since Adam and Eve sinned, we know they were created with the potential to sin, and had the ability to choose whether to obey God or not.
+So theoretically Adam and Eve could have eventually sinned regardless of how the events in the Garden turned out.